Sharan-Kumar-R/Talk2Translate/README.md

 -  Speak in English or Tamil and get instant translation.
 -  Automatic bidirectional translation (English ↔ Tamil).
 -  Listen to the translated speech output.
+-  Save Translations - Store your translations to a local file
 -  Clean, modern UI using CustomTkinter.
 -  Threaded processing for smooth performance.